MrQark/ps_upgrade_kit/README.md

 REQ-001.
 PSUK shall linearly regulate output current up to threshold value that depends on the current regulation threshold selection.

 REQ-002.
-If the current regulation threshold is set to "Boost mode" the PSUK regulates output current up to 25A±10%.
+Current regulation threshold selection shall be done by the variable resistor in the range from 5A to 25A (wider range is also acceptable).

 REQ-003.
-If the current regulation threshold is set to "Normal mode" the PSUK regulates output current up to 15A±10%.
+Switching to current regulation shall be indicated by the yellow LED.

 REQ-004.
-If the current regulation threshold is set to "Gentle mode" the PSUK regulates output current up to 5A±10% (optional).
+Current regulation shall not decrease output voltage lower than 10V to preserve the Fan operation in current regulation mode.

+2. Battery isolation.

 REQ-005.
-Current regulation threshold shall be manually selected by a mechanical switch.

-REQ-006.
-Switching to current regulation shall be indicated by the yellow LED.

-REQ-007.
-Current regulation shall not affect fan operation.

-2. Battery isolation.

-REQ-008.
 If no AC power available the PSUK output shall be electically disconnected from the battery to avoid battery disharge by the fan and voltage feedback stages.

 3. Voltage regulation.

-REQ-009.
+REQ-006.
 PSUK shall extend the output voltage adjustment range up to 15V.
 Note: in the original state it is limited to 14-14.1V.

+4. Fan control.

+REQ-007.
+PSUK shall not activate the cooling FAN if the output current is near zero (0-0.3A) otherwise the FAN shall be operating.

+Note: this requirement is for supporting the UPS use case when the soundless operation is preferred.

 # Concept